 The fact is, employees often struggle with the sense that no one really cares about them, and that they’re just another cog in the corporate machine.
 Who cares if their desk is falling apart, or if the light above their workstation flickers off and on so often that the rest of the office keeps joking that it’s haunted?
 The environment where people work can really do a lot for office morale, for better or for worse.
 If you make people work in a building that’s constantly on the verge of being condemned, then it’s going to be hard to retain talent.
 It’s also going to be hard to attract talent, especially if you’re looking at candidates who are likely to get multiple companies competing for their services.

 Speaking of lights, make sure that you aren’t neglecting that aspect of the office either.
 Many offices stick with the unflattering fluorescent lighting that has been the norm for decades, but others are branching out.
 There are new and innovative light fixtures that may be a better fit for your office.
 There’s often a middle ground between the bright fluorescent lighting that makes people feel like they’re in a warehouse and a single light bulb that makes people feel like they’re in a police interrogation room.

 Now is also a good time to look at the appliances in the break room.
 Has the coffee maker been around since the company was founded?
 Then it’s time to look into getting a modern single cup brewer.
 It seems small, but people will really appreciate the ability to pick their own flavor coffee, then make a cup of it almost instantly.
+There are many services that provide single cup office coffee machines.
 No more of the same old breakfast roast for everyone.
 A properly caffeinated workplace is bound to be both more efficient and more enjoyable.